A Step-By-Step Walkthrough of a Simple Five-Page Webinar Funnel That Brings You High-Paying Clients Like Clockwork

 - You are selling e-commerce or lower-priced (under $2,000) offers.

 - You have a brand new offer you are looking to test (test it organically first).

-- You are making under $100,000 in profit.
+- You are making under $100,000.
 You are still validating your offer and sales process and won’t likely have the funds to test and spend on paid traffic platforms (the exception is if you are getting a lot of organic traffic or affiliate traffic).

 Overview of the Top Ten Filter Funnel (TTFF)

 In layman’s terms, the outcome you are buying when you build a TTFF is quite simply to book your calendar with qualified prospects.
 If you want to scale and expand outside your current referrals and community this is the funnel that can do that for you.

 This is accomplished through a series of five web pages, paid and organic traffic, a few emails, and an enrollment phone call.